thermofisher/rnd-it-molbio-fidelity-umi/README.md

         min_cluster_counts: 1     # Minimum count of clusters for the mutation to be reported to a single_mutations file.
         min_mutation_coverage: 1  # Minimum confident coverage for the mutation to be reported to a single_mutations file.
         ```

-## Disclaimer

-This repository is intended to be used as a supplement for scholarly publication.
-As such, this repository is made available “as-is”.
-Maintenance and support for this repository is not available at this time.

 ## License